Cherokee High School (Tennessee): Student demographics

 According to a 2018–2019 report card from the Tennessee Department of Education, approximately 38.3% of Cherokee High students were considered to be "economically disadvantaged", as that term is defined by the Department.
 The same report indicates that, for 2018–2019, the student population was 51.7% male and (1077 total) Cherokee was distributed as follows:

 Academics

 According to information from a 2017–18 Tennessee Report Card, Cherokee students averaged 18.8 on the ACT.
 The report also states that attendance was 93.0% for 2017–18 and the 2017 graduation rate was 96.9%.
 In the decade after 2007, graduation rates rose over 34%.

 Athletics

+The former Rogersville High School practice field was the initial home game center for Cherokee High teams.

 The school's mascot was derived from the old Rogersville High Warriors; its colors were taken from the orange and black of the old Bulls Gap High and the maroon and grey of the old Rogersville, to derive the red and black Cherokee Chiefs.
 Men's and women's varsity, junior varsity, and freshman teams compete in the Tennessee Secondary School Athletics Association Division I in the following classifications: